flatironinstitute/sciware/24_Types/main.md

-# Bits & Representation, or When Bits can Byte You
+# Bits & Representation
+## or When Bits can Byte You

 When do you need to worry about types of numeric data in your code?